taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 2.1 	Product Perspective

 Benefits With Friends (BWF) is a service intended to allow employees to use each other’s employee benefits.
 BWF is an original self-contained product.
+The product will be presented as a website.

 #### 2.2 	Product Functions